Started in Birmingham in May 2018, Permission to Smile’s campaign profile has been high and very warmly received.

 I was in Birmingham today and saw loads of your posters, a quick google search just revealed to me the most magnificent and wonderful campaign!
 How empowering and inspiring!
 I love love love it!

-The campaign has been steered by a core group, comprising:
+The campaign for 2018-20 Birmingham was steered by a core group, comprising:

-Clare Beavan, foundation manager of DWF; Stephanie Bloxham, health business unit coordinator at Birmingham Voluntary Services Council; Michael Butler, reader in transformational change, Aston Business School; Indi Deol, founding director of DESIblitz; Sam German, director or PocZero Ltd; Amelia Ladbrook, chair of Birmingham Civic Society and Nick Venning, chairman of Thrive Brum
+Clare Beavan, foundation manager of DWF; Stephanie Bloxham, health business unit coordinator at Birmingham Voluntary Services Council; Michael Butler, professor of Organisational Analysis and Development, Aston Business School; Indi Deol, founding director of DESIblitz; Sam German, director of PocZero Ltd; Amelia Ladbrook, chair of Birmingham Civic Society and Nick Venning, chairman of Thrive Brum, and Martin Graham, the initiator and coordinator of the Permission to Smile campaign.

 Special thanks to the Birmingham Civic Society and BCU’s School of Media for their excellent partnership in planning and mounting the campaign, and to Birmingham City Council for their support, through all departments, helping the campaign to gain and maintain a high profile.